The Broadview Anthology of Medieval Arthurian Literature

 • ISBN: 9781554815975 / 1554815975

 This teaching anthology collects texts from the vast archive of medieval Arthurian literature.
-It includes selections from mainstream canonical authors, such as Geoffrey of Monmouth and Malory, and more peripheral works, such as the Melech Artus (a 12th-century Hebrew text) and the Dutch Morien (featuring a black knight).
+It includes selections from mainstream canonical authors, such as Geoffrey of Monmouth and Sir Thomas Malory, and more peripheral works, such as the Melech Artus (a twelfth-century Hebrew text) and the Dutch Morien (featuring a black knight).
+In this it differs from other anthologies of medieval Arthuriana: it is more inclusive and diverse than previous collections.
 Characters and authors showcase the diversity of race, religion, gender, and gender orientation of the Arthurian tradition.
-The anthology and its accompanying website offer a variety of genres, ranging from visual art to historical chronicles and from romance to drama.
-Arthurian works, while concentrated in England, France, and Wales, are found across medieval Europe, and thus this anthology includes texts from Iceland to Greece.
+As well, this anthology and its accompanying website include a variety of genres, ranging from visual art to sculpture, from historical chronicles to romance and drama.
+Arthurian works, while concentrated in England, France, and Wales, are found across medieval Europe; this anthology therefore includes texts from Iceland to Greece.

 Comments

-“The superb Broadview Anthology of Medieval Arthurian Literature offers a carefully chosen and wide-ranging selection, including canonical English, French, and German works alongside lesser-known texts in, for instance, Dutch, Greek, Hebrew, and Old Norse, and admirably foregrounding the ways in which translation functions across cultures as well as across languages.
-Indeed, inclusivity is a hallmark of this wonderful volume, which Cawsey and Edwards have skillfully curated to give invaluable insights into not only the Arthurian legend’s geographical reach and generic variety, but also the diversity of its racial, religious, and sexual identities and attitudes.
+“The superb Broadview Anthology of Medieval Arthurian Literature offers a carefully chosen and wide-ranging selection, including canonical English, French, and German works alongside lesser-known texts in, for instance, Dutch, Greek, Hebrew, and Old Norse, and admirably foregrounding the ways in which translation functions both across cultures and across languages.
+Indeed, inclusivity is a hallmark of this wonderful volume, which Kathy Cawsey and Elizabeth Edwards have skillfully curated to give invaluable insights into not only the Arthurian legend’s geographical reach and generic variety but also the diversity of its racial, religious, and sexual identities and attitudes.
 A fantastic and very welcome new resource for studying medieval Arthuriana.” — Megan Leitch, Cardiff University

 The Broadview Anthology of Medieval Arthurian Literature is fantastic.
-Editors Cawsey and Edwards’ selections richly cover the thousand years of medieval Arthurian literature, in all its geographic, linguistic, and cultural diversity.
-‘Must-have’ canonical works by Geoffrey of Monmouth, Chrétien, or the Gawain-poet are enriched by texts that speak to contemporary concerns of inclusion, represented by the transgender hero Silence and the Morrish knight Morien.
-Texts formerly deemed peripheral now provide opportunities for comparison, such as the Jewish morality tale Melech Artus in which the grail becomes a plate for serving the poor or the Greek tale The Old Knight in which the hero fights ageism.
+The selections richly cover the thousand years of medieval Arthurian literature, in all its geographic, linguistic, and cultural diversity.
+‘Must-have’ canonical works by Geoffrey of Monmouth, Chrétien, or the Gawain-poet are enriched by texts that speak to contemporary concerns of inclusion, represented by the transgender hero Silence and the Moorish knight Morien.
+Texts formerly deemed peripheral now provide opportunities for comparison, such as the Jewish morality tale Melech Artus, in which the grail becomes a plate for serving the poor, or the Greek tale The Old Knight, in which the hero fights ageism.
 Crisp headnotes provide students easy access to the works and helpful suggestions for further research.
-Translations, often borrowed from Broadview single-author editions, make for clear and compelling reading.
-Longer works are smartly excerpted, with on-line supplements that fill in the gaps for those who want to read more.
 The collection replaces all prior anthologies while offering professors of Arthurian literature or Middle English courses many paths to choose through the woods of medieval Arthuriana.” — Karen Cherewatuk, St. Olaf College

 Readings listed in green are included on the anthology’s companion website.